The toxic body fat nobody told you about

 Visceral fat is metabolically active, releasing pro-inflammatory factors that drive disease-causing processes like hypertension, insulin resistance and endothelial dysfunction.

-Carrying visceral fat, and maintaining the lifestyle that caused its development, puts you on the path to diabetes, cancer, heart disease, vascular disease, dementia, chronic kidney disease and nursing home residence.
+If you carry visceral fat and maintaining the lifestyle that caused it to accumulate, you will be on the path to diabetes, cancer, heart disease, vascular disease, dementia, chronic kidney disease and nursing home residence.

-Check out the following CT images from Chris Stadherr, MD, family medicine physician from Washingon State, USA, shows two men with very different amounts of visceral adipose tissue.
+Check out the following CT images from Chris Stadtherr, MD, family medicine physician from Washington State, USA, shows two men with very different amounts of visceral adipose tissue.

 The gentleman on the left has minimal visceral fat.
 Notice how his abdominal wall is straight, and there is minimal black colour within his abdomen and around his intestines.